seijihosokawa/protein-visualizer/README.md

   * Color Schemes:
     * [Click here for a more detailed description on color schemes](https://nglviewer.org/ngl/api/manual/usage/coloring.html#selection-based-coloring)
   * Search or Upload PDB:
-    * Click here if you have a PDB file you would like to be displayed
+    * Click here if you have your own file you would like to be visualized
     * You can search through a list of PDB codes we have provided using the search bar
     * Or if you know the PDB code, write it into the search bar and click select, the corresponding protein will be loaded onto the stage
   * Dropdown Menu: